Black currant is a plant. People use the seed oil, leaves, fruit, and flowers to make medicine.

 Black currant seed oil contains a chemical called gamma-linolenic acid (GLA).
 Some research suggests that GLA might improve the effectiveness of the immune system, making it more able to fight off disease.
 Black currant seed oil and leaves might also help decrease swelling.

 - High cholesterol.
-Some research suggests that taking black currant seed oil can reduce total cholesterol and triglycerides and increase the “good” high density cholesterol (HDL).
+Some research suggests that taking black currant seed oil can reduce total cholesterol and blood fats called triglycerides.
+It also seems to increase “good” high-density lipoprotein (HDL) cholesterol.

 - Muscle fatigue.
-Some research suggests that black currant might reduce muscle fatigue after doing repetitive tasks.
+Early research suggests that taking black currant by mouth reduces muscle fatigue or stiffness after doing repetitive tasks.

 - Menopause symptoms.